Car Rental in Havana (2026) - Driving Guide & Best Rates

 GPS and mobile data are unreliable in Cuba - download offline maps before arrival and consider hiring a car with a local SIM card, or rely on asking locals for directions as street signage is limited.

-Road conditions in Havana vary significantly, with potholes, uneven surfaces, and poor street lighting common throughout the city - drive cautiously, especially at night and after rain when hazards become harder to spot.
+Road conditions in Havana vary significantly, with potholes, uneven surfaces, and poor street lighting common throughout the city - drive cautiously, at night and after rain when hazards become harder to spot.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners